A Survey on Foundation Models for Personalized Federated Intelligence: Towards Trustworthy Personalized Federated Intelligence

-\textbf{Model-level Processing.} Given the privacy constraints inherent to PFI, a complementary strategy for mitigating bias lies in modifying the FM architecture or adapting the training objective to include fairness-aware components.
+\textbf{Model-level Processing.} Given the privacy constraints inherent to FMs, a complementary strategy to mitigate bias is to modify the FM architecture or adapt the training objective to include fairness-aware components.
 For example, a practical and widely adopted approach involves decoupling the model into shared base layers and a personalized head, such as FedPer~\cite{arivazhagan2019federated}, enabling collaborative learning of generalizable base layers while allowing client-specific adaptations.
-In addition, changing the FM architecture, such as creating fair classifiers with well-defined decision boundaries~\cite{zafar2017fairness}, can ensure fairness concerning one or more sensitive attributes.
-These strategies can be implemented in PFI since the loss function's definition and model architecture are shared among clients without compromising their privacy.
-By incorporating these techniques, we can effectively tackle the bias and unfairness challenges in FMs, developing a more trustworthy FM for users.

-\textbf{Client-side Processing.} Given the significant impact of data on model bias and fairness~\cite{tufekci2014big,shah2025comprehensive}, client-side data preprocessing emerges as a valuable tool for bias reduction in centralized approaches~\cite{kamiran2012data,sablayrolles2020radioactive}.
-However, in PFI, individual user data remains inaccessible to other parties, including servers.
-An alternative approach to tackle this challenge is integrating democratized learning (Dem-AI)~\cite{minh2021demai} within PFI, which can leverage client-level model characteristics to enhance fairness while preserving personalization.
-In Other words, Dem-AI can utilize client similarities based on their model characteristics to enhance fairness among clients contributing to the shared model without compromising local preferences.
-Additionally, a proactive strategy such as the Fedfair framework~\cite{chu2021fedfair} can be employed prior to model aggregation, where each client’s contribution is evaluated not only in terms of bias levels but also in relation to their personalized objectives.
-Clients surpassing acceptable bias and fairness levels can then be excluded or down-weighted from the global model aggregation process, ensuring that global fairness is achieved without diluting the benefits of personalization.
+\textbf{Client-side Processing.} In addition to model-level processing, client-side data preprocessing has been explored as a means for bias mitigation in centralized settings~\cite{sablayrolles2020radioactive}.
+However, in FL, individual user data remains inaccessible to other parties, including servers.
+An alternative approach to tackle this challenge is integrating democratized learning~\cite{minh2021demai}, which can leverage client-level model characteristics to enhance fairness while preserving personalization.
+By exploiting similarities across clients’ model updates or representations, it becomes possible to promote fairness among participating clients without compromising local preferences.
+A complementary line of work adopts proactive bias-aware aggregation, such as FedFair~\cite{chu2021fedfair}, which evaluates each client’s contribution based on both bias metrics and personalized objectives before global aggregation.
+Clients with excessive bias can then be downweighted or excluded to prevent unfair influence on the shared model.
+However, such approaches may remain sensitive to non-IID data, where heterogeneity may cause certain clients to be misclassified as biased despite the absence of systematic unfairness~\cite{sabah2025fairdpfl}.
+More recent studies, such as FairDPFL-SCS~\cite{sabah2025fairdpfl}, explicitly highlight this limitation and introduce dynamic client-selection strategies that balance fairness, accuracy, and personalized utility under non-IID data, yielding dramatic accuracy gains from 58.21\% to 99.04\% and thereby demonstrating the clear benefits of aggregating local updates.